-Exemptions as allowed in the Compact are also included as exemptions to permit requirements pursuant to the Compact (i.e., §§1522.10-21 of the ORC) but are not exempt from permit requirements pursuant to §§1501-33.34 of the ORC.
+Exemptions as allowed in the Compact are also included as exemptions to permit requirements pursuant to the Compact (i.e., §§1522.10-.40 of the ORC) but are not exempt from permit requirements pursuant to §§1521.23-.29 of the ORC.

-New or increased withdrawals and consumptive uses that are exempt from regulation by §1522.14 of the ORC remain subject to the permit requirement contained in §§1501.33-34 of the ORC, which requires a permit from the director of the ODNR prior to withdrawing waters of the state that would result in a new or increased consumptive use of an average of more than two million gallons per day in any thirty-day period.
-The following are exempt from this permit requirement: [1] a major utility facility that is subject to regulation under Chapter 4906 of the ORC; [2] a public water supply that was in operation on June 29, 1988 and for which no substantial changes are proposed; [3] a public water supply that encompasses only water distribution facilities; [4] a public water supply whose plans for a new or increased capacity, containing the information required in §1501.33(A) of the ORC, are submitted and reviewed by the director of the Ohio Environmental Protection Agency applying the criteria specified in §1501.34(A) of the ORC, as determined by the director of ODNR; [5] a facility that is required to obtain a withdrawal & consumptive use permit under §§1522.12-13 of the ORC.
+New or increased withdrawals and consumptive uses that are exempt from regulation by §1522.14 of the ORC remain subject to the permit requirement contained in §§1521.23-.29 of the ORC, which requires a permit from the director of the ODNR prior to withdrawing waters of the state that would result in a new or increased consumptive use of an average of more than two million gallons per day in any thirty-day period.
+The following are exempt from this permit requirement: [1] a major utility facility that is subject to regulation under Chapter 4906 of the ORC; [2] a facility that is subject to regulation under Chapter 1514 of the ORC; [3] a public water supply that was in operation on June 29, 1988 and for which no substantial changes are proposed; [4] a public water supply that encompasses only water distribution facilities; [5] a facility that is required to obtain a withdrawal & consumptive use permit under §§1522.12-.13 of the ORC.

-Registration & Reporting: All existing diversions out of the Great Lakes Basin are registered consistent with Section 4.1.3 of the Compact and are required to annually report the monthly quantity of water diverted, as required by Section 4.1.4 of the Compact.
+Registration & Reporting:

+All existing diversions out of the Great Lakes Basin are registered consistent with Section 4.1.3 of the Compact and are required to annually report the monthly quantity of water diverted, as required by Section 4.1.4 of the Compact.
 All diversions permitted under §1522.11 of the ORC would also be required to annually report the monthly quantities of water diverted.
 All existing withdrawals with a capacity to withdraw greater than 100,000 gallons per day are registered consistent with Section 4.1.3 of the Compact and are required to annually report the monthly quantity of water withdrawn, as required by Section 4.1.4 of the Compact.
-All withdrawals permitted under §§1522.12-13 of the ORC would also be required to annually report the monthly quantities of water withdrawn.
+All withdrawals permitted under §§1522.12-.13 of the ORC would also be required to annually report the monthly quantities of water withdrawn.
 A separate registration and reporting requirement for all existing withdrawals with a capacity to withdraw greater than 100,000 gallons per day, enacted subsequent to the 1985 Great Lakes Charter and codified in §1521.16 of the ORC, has been in place since 1988.
+Water withdrawal registration and reporting data can be obtained from the Division's Water Inventory & Planning Program by calling (614) 265-6620 or emailing a request to DSWC @dnr.state.oh.us.

-Regulation by Water Use Sector & Source Type: New or increased withdrawals and consumptive uses for all use sectors and all source types are subject to permit requirements pursuant to §§1522.12-13 or §§1501.33-34 of the ORC, except major utility facilities subject to regulation under Chapter 4906 of the ORC and certain public water systems subject to regulation under Chapter 6109 of the ORC, which are subject to criteria identical to those in §§1501.33-34 of the ORC.
+Regulation by Water Use Sector & Source Type:

+New or increased withdrawals and consumptive uses for all use sectors and all source types are subject to permit requirements pursuant to §§1522.12-.13 or §§1521.23-.29 of the ORC, except major utility facilities subject to regulation under Chapter 4906 of the ORC, facilities subject to regulation under Chapter 1514 of the ORC, and certain public water systems subject to regulation under Chapter 6109 of the ORC, which are subject to criteria identical to those in §§1521.23-.29 of the ORC.